IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 </figure>

 In an analogous way, the IHE CCG Profile **constrains** the content that may be employed to define CCG logic.
-In the present specification, a slightly more flexible approach is favoured than that used by ASTP/ONC:
+In the base CCG specification, a slightly more flexible approach is favoured versus that used by ASTP/ONC:

 - CCG logic based on **person-centric content** is defined in terms of the IHE International Patient Summary (**IPS**) Profile (*Complete*